siddhantac/puffin/emacs/puffin/README.md

 - Emacs 27.1+
 - hledger in PATH (and your journal set up, e.g. via HLEDGER_FILE)

+Install (MELPA)
+Once the package is available on MELPA, you can install via package.el:

+- Using M-x:
+  1) M-x package-refresh-contents
+  2) M-x package-install RET puffin RET
+  3) M-x puffin-start

+- Using use-package in init.el:

+  (use-package puffin
+    :ensure t
+    :commands (puffin-start))

+Install (straight.el)
+If you use straight.el, you can install directly from this repo (before or after MELPA acceptance):

+  (straight-use-package
+   '(puffin :type git :host github :repo "Abu-Daud/puffin" :files ("emacs/puffin/*.el")))

 Install (local)
 1) Add this directory to your load-path, for example in init.el:
    (add-to-list 'load-path "/Users/abudaud/mypuffin/puffin/emacs/puffin/")